v-rgrace/Viva/Viva/engage/configure-your-viva-engage-network/configure-viva-engage.md

    - Attachments—file uploads—are enabled by default.
    - GIFs are enabled by default.
    - When attachments are enabled, people can attach an unlimited number of files, images or videos, up to 5 GB each, to a message or reply.
    - File types are determined based on the file’s extension.
-Viva Engage currently supports the following extensions when the “Allow only images and video” setting is selected:
+When **Allow all files** or **Allow only images and videos** is selected, you can attach pdf files, image files, video files, Microsoft Office files, and more.
+Each post can have a maximum of 100 files.
    - When file uploads are restricted or disabled, people can continue to share links in their posts.
 Viva Engage does not support blocking links.
    - For networks in Native Mode [link to article], all files are checked for viruses when uploaded.
 For more information, see [Virus detection in SharePoint Online.](https://learn.microsoft.com/defender-office-365/anti-malware-protection-for-spo-odfb-teams-about)
    - If your network is not in native mode, virus checking applies only to